 Strength and Durability

-Limestone, from which travertine tile is formed, is a naturally soft stone.
+Travertine is composed of calcite, a variety of limestone, from which travertine tile is formed, is a light-colored naturally soft stone that takes a good polish.
 With pockets and holes created from gas bubbles when the limestone is still in a molten state, this stone is left in a more weakened and vulnerable condition.
 When these holes are filled with epoxy resin, as done by the factory, the tile is strengthened.

 Tumbled travertine, with holes left unfilled, remains more vulnerable to breakage.
 This vulnerability in tumbled travertine can be reduced by filling the holes and cavities with grout during installation.
 In addition to strengthening the tile, this filling with grout also prevents the buildup of debris in the stone when it is used as a decorative tile.